bini1995/invoice-uploader-ai/README.md

 ### Recurring & Automated Billing

-Create recurring templates that automatically generate new invoices on a schedule.
+Create recurring templates that automatically generate new documents on a schedule.
 Failed payments are retried up to three times and a 2% late fee is applied after the final attempt.
 The AI layer predicts payment likelihood and sends Slack/Teams alerts for invoices with a low chance of payment.

 ### Feedback Loop